victorskl/docker-postgresql/README.md

 # docker-postgresql

 This is the relational model development stack using PostgreSQL. [aka How to] Enterprise Data Modelling development with PostgreSQL, using Docker, from local development up to deliverable to the production deployment end.
+It uses the [official PostgreSQL docker image](https://github.com/docker-library/postgres) that can be found from [hub](https://hub.docker.com/_/postgres/) or [store](https://store.docker.com/images/postgres).

 This does: